telerik/xamarin-forms-docs/installation-and-deployment/windows/visualstudio-extensions.md

 	* **Suggest project upgrades for Telerik product version available on my computer**: When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik UI installed on your system;
 	* **Suggest upgrades when an equal Dev release is detected on projects using a Trial**: When enabled, you will be prompted to upgrade if a licensed version of Telerik UI for Xamarin is available on your system, but the current project uses a trial version.

-* **Select a Folder for Downloads**: Configures the path where the extensions look for and store distributions.
+* **Download Location**: Configures the path where the extensions look for and store distributions.

-All settings under the Telerik UI for Xamarin category affect only the respective product.
+All settings under the Telerik UI for **Xamarin** category affect only the respective product.

 ![VSExtensions Xamarin Options](images/vsextensions_options_xamarin.png)